fungirox/spotify-api-resume/README.md

 1. Click at “Login with Spotify”
 <img alt="login-with-spotify" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/1-login.png" />

-2. Accept the access to your account
+2. Accept access to your account
 <img alt="access-with-spotify" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/2-accept.png" />

-3. As default you would see your “Last 4 weeks” top
+3. By default, you will see your “Last 4 weeks” top
 <img alt="app-main-page" src="https://raw.githubusercontent.com/fungirox/spotify-api-resume/main/readme-images/3-4weeks.png" />

 You can change it using the dropdown